Dennis Linthicum: 2023 unexcused absences

-While participating in a Republican-led walkout in May 2023, Linthicum reached the 10 unexcused absence threshold set by measure 113, disqualifying him from running for reelection after his current term ends.
+While participating in a Republican-led walkout in May 2023, Linthicum reached the 10 unexcused absence threshold set by measure 113, disqualifying him from running for reelection after his term ended.
 Linthicum and four other Senators filed a lawsuit against Oregon Secretary of State LaVonne Griffin-Valade in response, arguing that the measure's wording allowed them to serve one additional term before being barred from reelection.
 In September Linthicum filed for reelection despite the disqualification.
 The Oregon Supreme Court agreed to hear the case with arguments beginning December 14 and unanimously ruled against the Republican Senators, confirming Linthicum's disqualification after the end of his term in January 2025.

 Linthicum was replaced by his wife, Diane, after the 2024 election.

 2024 Oregon Secretary of State campaign

 On March 12, 2024, Linthicum announced his candidacy for Secretary of State in the 2024 elections.
 Although securing the Republican nomination, he failed to be elected, losing with 41.9% to 54.4% to Democrat Tobias Read.